alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part4.md

 - Successfully create and retrieve certificates from the Key Vault.
 - Create a new version of your certificate.

-##### Assign The Appropriate RBAC Role
+#### Assign the Appropriate RBAC Role

-- Use Azure documentation to find the role that allows you to create Key Vault secrets.
+- Refer to the Azure documentation to identify the role that grants permissions to create Key Vault secrets.

-- Use AZ CLI to assign the identified role to your user account.
-Keep the 'Prinicpal of least privilege' in mind when identifying and selecting your role.
+- Use the Azure CLI to assign this role to your user account.
+Ensure that you adhere to the **Principle of Least Privilege** by selecting the minimal permissions required for your tasks.

+**Note:** Always review and verify the permissions associated with each role to ensure secure and appropriate access control.

 ### **Verify Role Assignments**
 - Check that the role has been correctly assigned to your user by listing their role assignments.